 5. Page Through the Book.

 If you still are having problems – which, no worries if so, I have been there – then it’s time to put the whole church record book to use.
 If possible, start looking at other pages as well (as opposed to just the entries above or below).
-Maybe your mystery letter is rare – like an – and it won’t appear for another 10 pages or so.
+Maybe your mystery letter is rare – like an x – and it won’t appear for another 10 pages or so.
 But luckily most sites allow you to flip through the entire church book, so keep looking until you find that letter or word!

 6. Google the Phrase in Quotes.